Generalized Riordan Groups and Operators on Polynomials: Sheffer Sequences

 We have described several notions in terms of the behavior with respect to $T_{h,W}$.
-Many of them could have equivalently been defined using only $D_{W}$, as follows from the following \begin{prop} Any operator on $\mathbb{F}[x]$ commutes with $D_{W}$ if and only if it commutes with all the $W$-translations $T_{h,W}$. \end{prop}
+Many of them could have equivalently been defined using only $D_{W}$, as one sees from the following \begin{prop} Any operator on $\mathbb{F}[x]$ commutes with $D_{W}$ if and only if it commutes with all the $W$-translations $T_{h,W}$. \end{prop}